Frank Muller: Motorcycle accident

 Muller remained hospitalized for six and a half years and died on June 4, 2008, at Duke University Hospital in Durham, North Carolina.

 In 2002, Stephen King, who had also experienced a life-threatening auto accident, organized a benefit for Muller with Pat Conroy, John Grisham, and Peter Straub.
 King went on to help found The Wavedancer Foundation, an organization dedicated to helping "mid-list writers, audio readers, and freelancers in the book and publishing industry."

 Personal life

-Muller was married to Erika Muller and had two children, Diana and Morgan.
+Muller was married to Erika Muller and had two children.
 In 2003, the Mullers moved to a house outside Raleigh, North Carolina, United States, that was modified specifically for Frank's therapeutic and rehabilitative needs.

 He died on June 4, 2008, at Duke University Medical Center.